 Lofty ambitions are often hindered by a lack of necessity.
 As businesses continue to grapple with the effects of COVID-19, it is their ambition, adaptability and innovation that is largely driving their survival.
 Those that are successfully adapting to the current environment are embracing technology and finding new ways to reach both existing and unexplored audiences.

 Visit our COVID hub for more information and resources to get you started.
-If you're looking to start a local flowers delivery business, you might also use this Paperform template.
+If you're looking to start a local flowers delivery business, you can also use this Paperform template below.